Camapara Mountain Coffee Honduras

 The Presidium was founded in early 2011 with a small group of producers from the Cruz Alta community, who live on the mountain slopes.
 Despite making a high-quality coffee cultivated using sustainable practices, the producers still struggle with the difficult market, dominated by coyotes who buy the coffee at ridiculously low prices without recognizing its quality.

 Now, a collaboration with IHCAFE' (the Honduran coffee institute) and with the regional agency Honduran Western Coffee guarantees the producers access to training programs and technical assistance.
-The Presidium will work to promote the traditional coffee varieties, some of which have been replaced in past decades with hybrids, which are more productive but make a more anonymous coffee.
-The Presidium's first steps will therefore be focused on raising the profile of these varieties among the producers themselves, improving the work in the field and the post-harvest stages and shortening the distribution chain by creating new commercial channels.
+The Presidium is working to promote the traditional coffee varieties, some of which have been replaced in past decades with hybrids, which are more productive but make a more anonymous coffee.
+The Presidium's activities are therefore focused on raising the profile of these varieties among the producers themselves, improving the work in the field and the post-harvest stages and shortening the distribution chain by creating new commercial channels.